RubyBit/project_2_group_9/report.md

 | Buildability of the software              | `has_cicd`                                                | Ensures others can reuse or improve the code; this is a basis requirement for sustainable use of projects.                 |
 | Open issues and pull requests          | `open_issues`, `closed_issues`, `merged_pr_percentage`    | Indicate collaboration, openess to feedback, and contributions by the community                          |

+We examined these metrics for multiple repositories across various countries, aiming to map the technical state of the government repositories.
+Additionally, we aimed to demonstrate the social sustainability patterns, such as how accessible, inclusive, and maintainable these systems are over time.
+With these insights, governments can more easily understand their strenghts and weaknesses of their software projects practices.
+Identifying areas of improvement will be simlpified, together with promoting a more inclusive and transparent digital infrastructure.
+Moreover, this dataset gives researchers access to a structured and clear data that supports the study of social sustainability in government open-source software.
+This enables deeper analysis of development practices, policy impacts, and comparison in practices between various countries.

 ## Streamlit